anooruddh/devops/k8s-readme.md

  By default, pause containers are hidden, but you can see them by running docker ps -a.

+ $ docker ps | grep web
+0982367c3387        nginx                  "/docker-entrypoint.…"   3 minutes ago       Up 3 minutes                            k8s_web_web-f6fbdd86c-xjrt7_default_13cec700-6c86-4255-bdc8-34ebea5343dc_0
+80d25b853faf        k8s.gcr.io/pause:3.1   "/pause"                 3 minutes ago       Up 3 minutes                            k8s_POD_web-f6fbdd86c-xjrt7_default_13cec700-6c86-4255-bdc8-34ebea5343dc_0

+Whenever we create a pod, a pause container image such as gcr.io/google_containers/pause:0.8.0 is implicitly required.
+What is that pause container’s purpose?
+The pause container essentially holds the network namespace for the pod.
+It does nothing useful and its container image (see its Dockerfile) basically contains a simple binary that goes to sleep and never wakes up (see its code).
+However, when the top container such as nginx container dies and gets restarted by kubernetes, all the network setup will still be there.
+Normally, if the last process in a network namespace dies, the namespace will be destroyed.
+Restarting nginx container without pause would require creating all new network setup.
+With pause, you will always have that one last thing in the namespace.

 #   Short Names
         netops@arg048vmlinuxdev:~$ kubectl api-resources
         NAME                              SHORTNAMES   APIVERSION                             NAMESPACED   KIND